Skip to Content

 • 210 g (1.5 heaping cups) bread flour; hard white, hard red, Kamut...

-• 7 g (1 1/4 teaspoons) kosher salt
+• 7 g (1 1/4 teaspoons) salt

 • 1-1/2 T olive oil or softened butter (this helps tortillas keep longer)

-• 100 g warm water +
+• 125 ml (4 oz) warm water +

-• 100 g (1/2 cup) sourdough starter (active, inactive, discard – any will be fine)
+• 100g (1/2 cup) sourdough starter (lively active, less than lively, discard – any will be fine)

-2. On unfloured silicone mat knead dough till it is soft and smooth, about 2 minutes.
+2. On unfloured silicone mat, knead dough till it is soft and smooth, about 2 minutes.

 3. Place dough in bowl, cover with towel and let rest for 30 mins to 2 hours.